TheJacksonLaboratory/diachromatic/docs/mapping.rst

 .. figure:: img/fragment_size_unligated.png
     :align: center

-In order to distinguish between inward pointing read pairs arising from chimeric and un-ligated fragments, Diachromatic uses the same upper threshold T1\ :sub:`max` that is also used for the categorization of too large chimeric fragments.
+In order decide whether a given read pair originates from a chimeric or an un-ligated fragment, Diachromatic uses the same upper threshold T1\ :sub:`max` that is also used for the categorization of too large chimeric fragments.
 This is because we assume the size distributions both for chimeric and un-ligated fragments to be the result of the same shearing step.